WestCoastPotato/Riot-API-Data/README.md

 Data is taken from [Riot API](https://developer.riotgames.com/) V.3

+## Current State
+The application currently only operates with API calls to the Riot servers.
+The database system is not setup yet.
+Models need to be made and controllers need to be made as well in order for this app to function as planned.
+The general gist of this is that the database will store user information from Riot's API v3 as well as game data for unique matches.
+These two tables should suffice in order to observe any useful information about each match.

+If the user does not exist in the database, the API is called in order to populate this information and it is saved once the user is found.
+Using this strategy we can continually populate the database and rely less on the API calls as time goes on.
+This may lead to storage issues so there might be a need for change to this system so that there is a healthy balance between storage and API usage.

+Currently, development is being done so that Redux is used as a global state container so that multiple calls to either the API or the database do not need to occur as vital information will be contained in the state.

 ## Current Topics to Explore
 - Looking at improvement over the course of all Ranked Games
 - Look at information from every Ranked Game Played